Equiangular lines via matrix projection: Introduction

 This paper is organized as follows.
-In \Cref{intro_real}, \Cref{intro_complex}, and \Cref{intro_regular} we give an introduction and a summary of our main results on real equiangular lines, complex equiangular lines, and eigenvalues of regular graphs, respectively. \Cref{intro_notation} contains relevant notation and definitions that will be used throughout the paper.
-In \Cref{section_projections}, we use orthogonal projections of matrices to derive the real and complex versions of some new geometric inequalities for equiangular lines which underlie most of the results obtained in this paper, and we also derive an improved Welch bound.
-Then in \Cref{section_r} and \Cref{section_c}, we apply our new inequalities to obtain proofs of our main results on real and complex equiangular lines, respectively.
-In \Cref{section_graphs}, we derive an improved version of our geometric inequality and apply it to obtain bounds on the second eigenvalue of a regular graph.
+In \Cref{intro_real}, \Cref{intro_complex}, and \Cref{intro_regular} we give more detailed introductions to and summaries of our main results on real equiangular lines, complex equiangular lines, and eigenvalues of regular graphs, respectively. \Cref{intro_notation} contains relevant notation and definitions that are used throughout the paper.
+In \Cref{section_projections}, we discuss how orthogonal projection of matrices can be used to derive the geometric inequalities which underly our results, how this approach relates to the Delsarte linear programming method, and as an additional application, obtain an improvement to the first Welch bound.
+Then in \Cref{section_r}, \Cref{section_c}, and \Cref{section_graphs} we derive our main results for real equiangular lines, complex equiangular lines, and regular graphs, respectively.
 Finally, in \Cref{concluding_remarks} we give some concluding remarks and directions for future research.